 In response to a previous comment about commercial industry not using CCSDS Standards, O. Peinado asked why is it that other organizations (especially commercial satellite industries) use other protocols, not CCSDS protocols?
 N. Peccia and W. Tai, both agreed that they do this because it is cheaper.

 T. Shigeta added that, in JAXA’s experience, commercial industry only uses CCSDS requirements when interoperability is required within their equipment.
 If the industry only requires that they interoperate with their own equipment, then they choose the cheapest solution.
 O. Peinado asked if this is because our protocol is too expensive.
-K. Suzuki responded that yes, this is the case, adding that commercial participants are more likely to use for example TCP/IP instead of SLE to their MOC’s.
+K. Suzuki responded that yes, this is the case, adding that commercial participants are more likely to use, for example, TCP/IP instead of SLE to their mission operation centers.

-T. Shigeta asked what is the point of the discussion on commercial industry participation.
-Is it to encourage using CCSDS within industry?
-If so, why?
-Is it because we are concerned with divergence between space agencies and non-space agencies?
+T. Shigeta inquired which is more significant, inviting commercial industry to make CCSDS standards or encouraging non-space agency players to use the standards more?
+He raised this question because he considered that we should clarify the aim of discussing the commercial industry participation here before going into the more detailed conversation and initiating an approach to industries and non-space agency players.
+He mentioned that because we are concerned with divergence between space agencies and non-space agencies.
 J. Afarin, responded that he thinks that the reason that we started the discussions on commercial participation is because we recognize that the space industry is getting stronger and stronger, and he does not think we are going to have a lot of taxpayer industries left supporting space data systems in the next 20-30 years (that it may be all commercially driven in low Earth).
 As such, it would be desirable to get them involved in standards to ensure that their future operations take interoperable support into account.
 E. Bergamini indicated that there would still be a need for coordination from the government, he thinks.
 N. Peccia, added, if the commercial industry needs us, then they come to us, but when ESA reaches out to them, they are frequently unresponsive if the participant does not require or want support.
 J.M.
 Soula, added that what we do might survive based for some need for cross support, but for many new activities, there will be cheaper systems and more competitive solutions.

 O. Peinado noted that it would be cheaper in the long run for industries to utilize the assets of one another, as they do not then have to pay the infrastructure costs for maintaining and standing up their own global networks, they can leverage the use of other networks.
 This creates a more price competitive area, and can only be driven by standardization.

-T. Shigeta made the point that there should be a discussion about the threat in the future for these ‘loose’ institutions (universities) to monitor what all their satellites are using for space communications protocols.
+T. Shigeta made the point that there should be a discussion on the threat that if non-CCSDS space operation systems increase in the future, we will have to watch what each of their satellites is using for space communications protocols.
 N. Peccia added that if we allow proliferation to continue without following standards, then cross support will be reduced and the agencies/public will have a problem.
 T. Shigeta asked if this issue should be brought up in the IOP.
 J. Afarin agreed that this should be a point made in the IOP to discuss that industry is up and coming and taking over for many services that agencies used to provide themselves.
 He concluded by adding that it would be good to get the thoughts of the IOAG on bringing this topic to the IOP.

 RID Template Discussion